Reopening Canada to the Outdoors and Nature

 Many have struggled to access the outdoors, parks, and nature as a result of physical distancing regulations instituted across the country in reaction to the COVID-19 outbreak.
-Though most Provincial and National parks are beginning to reopen, services are limited.
+Though most Provincial and National parks have reopened, and reopened again in the third wave, services are limited.
 At the municipal level, restrictions are being lifted on parks but certain elements, such as play structures and exercise equipment remain closed in many cities to reduce the spread of the virus.
-For a visual map of restrictions and how they vary across the country, including access to the parks and trails, check out this excellent resource by the Canadian Urban Institute.
+For a visual map of up-to-date restrictions and how they vary across the country, including access to parks and trails, check out this excellent resource by the Canadian Urban Institute.

-Outdoor Play Canada’s statement on outdoor play during the COVID-19 outbreak highlighted that getting outdoors while adhering to public health guidance (e.g., physical distancing, avoid touch communal surfaces, careful and regular hand-washing) is important to maintain a strong immune system and is one of the best ways Canadians can increase their defense against COVID-19.
+Outdoor Play Canada’s statement on outdoor play during the COVID-19 outbreak highlighted that getting outdoors while adhering to public health guidance (e.g., physical distancing, careful and regular hand-washing) is important to maintain a strong immune system and is one of the best ways Canadians can increase their defence against COVID-19.

 Outdoor Play Canada also highlighted that many cities have found innovative ways to facilitate getting outdoors safely and counteract restrictions on access to parks by converting roads to local or foot-traffic only and expanding cycling lanes.

-We will update the table below as different parts of Canada release their plans to ease restrictions (updated as of June 24th, 2020).
+We will update the table below on easing (and tightening) restrictions to accessing the outdoors and outdoor activities as different parts of Canada release their plans (updated as of March 14th, 2021).

 |Province||Phase||Plan||Public Gathering Restrictions||Dates|